Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 Though it can be said that curly hair types are the most stubborn, straight hair types can also be stubborn of their own accord.

-Those who have truly non-curly hair will have trouble keeping texture in their locks.
+Those with truly non-curly hair will have trouble maintaining texture in their locks.

-No matter what they do, and in spite of the slew of methods they may try, it could feel impossible for their hair to hold a curl.
+No matter what they do, and despite the slew of methods they may try, it could feel impossible for their hair to hold a curl.

 They could attempt hot rollers, heatless methods, or curling wands and irons, and still find that their hair falls flat or that their curls lose body by the end of the day.